Gav06/GavhackPlus/README.md

 # GavhackPlus
-continuation (and rewrite) of gavhack
+Continuation (and rewrite) of gavhack.